Chord Name | Roman numeral in Bb Major | Roman numeral in F Blues | Chord Notes |

 To play dominant 7 chords (like F7), just add the note shown in parentheses in the "Chord Notes" column to the Major chord.

-Play this through once soloing with the minor pentatonic, then use the Major pentatonic the next time to hear a BIG difference!
+use the Major pentatonic the next time to hear a BIG difference!

 Bar 1-4: I-I-I-I Bar 5-8: IV-IV-I-I Bar 9-12: V-IV-I-V